page last updated September 15, 2021

 What about programs like Storytime, Book Club etc. Are these still running?

 Yes!
-We are offering programs virtually.
-Contact Heidi at email@example.com for details about kids/teen programs or Emily at firstname.lastname@example.org for details about adult programs.
+We are offering programs virtually and in-person, with capacity limits.
+You can see all of our in-person programs and reserve your spot on Eventbrite.
+Contact Heidi at firstname.lastname@example.org for details about kids/teen programs or Emily at email@example.com for details about adult programs.

 I need information on other community services.
 Where do I go?